-The objective of learning optimal policies has been extensively studied in the reinforcement learning community (Sutton and Barto 1998).
-In particular, the area of policy search considers the objective of optimizing the parameters of control algorithms (Kober and Peters 2014).
-The state of the art methods are based on estimating the gradients of the performance function (Peters and Schaal 2006, 2008).
-As a result, typically multiple evaluations of very similar parameters are conducted on the real system in order to estimate the gradients, which means the approaches are often not data-efficient and converge to local optima.
-Safety in gradient-based policy search has only been considered by disallowing large steps along the gradient into areas of the parameter space that have not been explored before (Achiam et al. 2017).
-Guarantees there hold only in expectation.
+The objective of learning optimal policies has been extensively studied in the reinforcement learning community (Sutton & Barto, 1998).
+In particular, the area of policy search considers the objective of optimizing the parameters of control algorithms (Kober & Peters, 2013).
+The state of the art methods are based on estimating the gradients of the performance function (Peters & Schaal, 2006, 2008).
+As a result, typically multiple evaluations of very similar parameters are conducted on the real system in order to estimate the gradients, which means the approaches are often not data-efficient.
+Dalal et al. (2018) combine these approaches with a known model to ensure safety at the next time step.
+Without a known model, safety in gradient-based policy search has been considered by disallowing exploration into areas of the state space that have not been visited before (Garcia & Fernández, 2012; Hans et al., 2008).
+Along those lines, Achiam et al. (2017) propose a constrained policy optimization algorithm that guarantees constraint satisfaction.
 In contrast, our method is gradient-free, so that it can explore the parameter space globally in a more data-efficient manner.
-At the same time, we provide highprobability worst-case guarantees for not violating safety constraints during the optimization process.
+At the same time, we provide high-probability worst-case guarantees for not violating safety constraints during the optimization process.